TheHive-Project/CortexDocs/admin/admin-guide.md

 until one succeeds.
 If no authentication method works, an error is returned and the user cannot log in.

-The Default values within the configuration file are:
+Default values within the configuration file are:
 ```
 auth {
 	# "provider" parameter contains authentication provider.
 It can be multi-valued (useful for migration)